 - Picture books are a great starting point for these conversations: Hair Love (also a short film), I Am Enough, Skin Again, The Colors of Us, Happy in our Skin, Saturday, Peeny Butter Fudge, Pecan Pie Baby, Last Stop on Market Street, and The Snowy Day.

 Discrimination in the criminal justice system

-- An anti-racist’s dictionary: 18 words on race, gender, and diversity you should know NEW
+- An anti-racist’s dictionary: 18 words on race, gender, and diversity you should know

 - Eanes ISD Diversity, Equity, and Inclusion website